svn2github/dotnetzip/Readme.txt

-The source solution also includes a number of example applications showing how to use the DotNetZip library and all its features - creating ZIPs, using Unicode, passwords, comments, and so on.
-These will all be built when you run your build.
+The source solution also includes a number of example applications showing how to use the DotNetZip library and all its features - creating ZIPs, using Unicode, passwords, comments, streams, and so on.
+Most of these will be built when you build the solution.
+Some of them do not - you will need to build them independently.